 Yes.
 The ability to combine discounts makes this card a cost-saving powerhouse in certain situations.

 You can combine dollar-off discounts with percent-off discounts, but you can’t combine multiple percent-off discounts.
-For example, you can use $10 in Kohl’s Cash along with a 15% Kohl’s Charge discount; but you can’t use a 15% discount and a 10% discount.
+For example, you can use $10 in Kohl’s Cash along with a 35% discount on your first purchase; but you can’t use a 15% discount and a 10% discount.